Skip to content

 Piazza Unite D'Ilatia in Trieste Italy

-This square is not only the biggest one in Trieste and is allegedly the largest sea-facing square in Europe.
-It has hosted many mainstream name concerts including, Green Day in 2013 or Iron Maiden in 2016 as well as important head state meetings.
+This square is not only the biggest one in Trieste but is allegedly the largest sea-facing square in Europe.
+It has hosted many mainstream-name concerts, including Green Day in 2013 and Iron Maiden in 2016, as well as critical head-state meetings.
 It’s also more intimately known among locals for its markets and cultural events.

-One of the most important buildings is the Palazzo del Comune (also referred to as Il Municipio).
-This building is now used as the city hall.
-Palazzo Lloyd Triestino, one of the most important shipping companies in the mid 19th century is also represented in Trieste.
-As the city became a strategic point of the Austrian-Hungarian empire, they built its headquarters just in the main square.
+One of the most important buildings is the Palazzo del Comune (also referred to as Il Municipio), which is now the city hall.
+Palazzo Lloyd Triestino, one of the most important shipping companies in the mid-19th century, is also represented in Trieste.
+As the city became a strategic point of the Austrian-Hungarian empire, its headquarters were built just in the main square.

 The third notable building is the Palazzo Stratti, the oldest surviving building now owned by Generali.
 This palazzo is especially interesting because of its famous Caffé degli Specchi.
-The place is popular among intellectuals, tradesmen as well as locals, offering concerts and a unique Hapsburg Empire atmosphere.
-Recently overtaken by the Faggiotto family who are renowned chocolatiers, this café is definitely more than just ordinary!
+The place is popular among intellectuals, tradesmen, and locals, offering concerts and a unique Hapsburg Empire atmosphere.
+Recently overtaken by the Faggiotto family, who are renowned chocolatiers, this café is more than just ordinary!

 Parco della Rimembranza di Trieste